rajch/LBCC-book/chapter2.md

 * A combiner scanned and parser class (**Parser.vb**)
 * A “driver” which ties the parser and code generator together (**Compiler.vb**)

 This structure will remain unchanged in the next several chapters.
-We will add or modify code, mostly in the parser.
+We will add or modify code mostly in the parser.

 By now, we have done everything that most computer languages do with integer numbers.
 We could now take up floating-point numbers, but let’s hold that for a while.
 In the next chapter, we look beyond numbers to that staple of modern languages: strings.